 table of contents

-- 2 A new road built in the Meiji era greatly developed Yunokami Onsen.
+- 2 The new road built in the Meiji era greatly developed Yunokami Onsen

-- 3 Bountiful amount of hot water, flowing directly from the source for beautiful skin
+- 3 Abundant hot spring water, natural spring water for beautiful skin

-- 4 Asakusa, Kinugawa Onsen, Aizu Kogen, Yunokami Onsen, and Aizuwakamatsu are connected by railway.
+- 4 Asakusa, Kinugawa Onsen, Aizu Highlands, Yunokami Onsen, and Aizuwakamatsu are connected by rail

-- 5 Aizu Railway, popular for its “Oza Toro View Train”
+- 5 Aizu Railway's popular "Oza Toro Scenic Train"

-Yunogami Onsen is located in Shimogo Town, the southernmost tip of the Aizu region of Fukushima Prefecture, bordering Nasushiobara City, Tochigi Prefecture.
-It is located along the Agaga River (Aga River / Okawa / the downstream part on the Niigata Prefecture side is Agano River) that flows through the center of the town, and is connected to National Route 121 which connects Nikko City, Tochigi Prefecture and Aizuwakamatsu City.
-It is located at the confluence of National Route 118 heading towards Sukagawa City.
-The abundant amount of hot spring water from the Nasu volcanic belt is attractive, and it is a popular hot spring as a base for sightseeing such as Ouchi-juku, where houses with thatched roofs are lined up, and To-no-Hetsuri, the most scenic spot on the Agaga River.
+Yunogami Onsen is located in Shimogo Town, at the southernmost tip of Fukushima Prefecture's Aizu region, bordering Nasu-Shiobara City, Tochigi Prefecture.
+It's located along the Agano River (Aganogawa in its downstream Niigata Prefecture section) that flows through the center of town, at the confluence of National Route 121, which connects Nikko City and Aizuwakamatsu City in Tochigi Prefecture, and National Route 118, which leads to Sukagawa City.
+The abundant hot spring water that springs from the Nasu volcanic belt is a draw, making this a popular base for sightseeing, including Ouchi-juku, lined with thatched-roof houses, and Tonohetsuri, the most scenic spot in the Agano River

-According to legend, the hot springs were discovered in Yunokami during the Nara period, when a monkey healed his wounds in the hot springs gushing from the riverbank.
-However, it does not appear in history for a long time after that.
-It wasn't until the Meiji period that it came into the limelight, and up until then the Shimotsuke Kaido (called Aizu Nishi Kaido from the Kanto side) had been built to weave through the mountains.
-It was abolished and the new Nikko Highway (National Route 121/1884) was opened in its place along the Aga River.
-It is said that the first hot spring inn was opened on Yunokami in 1887 (Meiji 20).
+According to legend, the hot springs at Yunokami were discovered during the Nara period, when a monkey soothed his wounds in the hot springs that gushed forth from the riverbank.
+However, they did not appear in history for a long time after that.
+They only came into the spotlight in the Meiji period, when the Shimotsuke Kaido (known as the Aizu Nishi Kaido from the Kanto region), which had previously threaded through the mountainous region, was abolished and replaced by the new Shin-Nikko Kaido (National Route 121, 1884) running along the Agagawa River.
+It is said that the first hot spring inn opened in Yunokami in 1887 (Meiji 20)

-During the Edo period, the Shimotsuke Road, which connected Edo and Nikko to Aizuwakamatsu in the shortest distance, was used by feudal lords from the Aizu domain, Yamagata, and Akita on a rotational basis, and was used as the main route for distribution of goods between the Kanto and Aizu regions.
-At first, the post stations along the highway were very crowded.
+During the Edo period, Shimotsuke Kaido Road, which connected Edo and Nikko to Aizu-Wakamatsu via the shortest route, was used by the Aizu clan and feudal lords from Yamagata and Akita on their alternate attendance routes, and as a major route for the distribution of goods between the Kanto region and the Aizu region, post towns along the road, including Ouchi-juku, were bustling with activity

-A new road built in the Meiji era greatly developed Yunokami Onsen.
+The new road built in the Meiji era greatly developed Yunokami Onsen

-In the Meiji era, the Shimotsuke Highway in the mountainous area was proving too inefficient, so a new, flat National Route 121 was built along the Aga River.
-With the construction of the new road, new places such as ``Yunokami Onsen'' and ``Tonohetsuri'' were brought into the limelight, but the post towns on the old Shimotsuke Road stopped coming and going, and were left behind by the times.
-Masu.
-This is what led to the miracle that ``Ouchi-juku'' remained as it was in the past.
+In the Meiji era, the Shimotsuke Kaido road through the mountains was found to be too inefficient, so a new, flat national highway, Route 121, was built along the Agagawa River.
+The construction of the new road brought new places into the spotlight, such as Yunokami Onsen and Tonohetsuri, but the post towns on the old Shimotsuke Kaido road saw a decrease in people coming and going, and were left behind by the times.
+This led to the miracle that Ouchi-juku has remained in its original form

-There are eight hot springs at Yunokami Onsen.
-The quality of the spring water is almost the same for all 8 hot springs, which are alkaline simple hot springs.
-Eight hot springs are concentrated and water is distributed not only to about 25 hot spring facilities but also to private homes.
-The amount of hot spring water used is approximately 2,000 liters per minute, and there is enough water that each facility can use the hot spring water directly.
-The source temperature is about 60℃.
-It is effective for neuralgia, muscle pain, joint pain, bruises, sprains, chronic digestive diseases, sensitivity to cold, and fatigue recovery.
-The soft alkaline hot springs are particularly popular among women as they are known for their beautiful skin.
+Yunokami Onsen has eight hot springs.
+All eight are of similar quality, a simple alkaline hot spring.
+These eight springs are collected and distributed to approximately 25 hot spring facilities as well as private homes.
+The hot spring water is used at approximately 2,000 liters per minute, so abundant that each facility can use it as a free-flowing source.
+The source temperature is around 60°C. It is said to be effective for neuralgia, muscle pain, joint pain, bruises, sprains, chronic digestive diseases, sensitivity to cold, and fatigue recovery.
+The soft alkaline hot spring water is especially popular among women as it is known for its skin-beautifying properties

 Yunokami Onsen<Information>